richardkorneisel/intro-to-python/readme.md

 # => [3, 1, 2, 4]
 ```

+### You Do: Data Types Exercises
+Complete the first set of exercises (Exercise I: Data Types) in [this repo](https://git.generalassemb.ly/ga-dc-wdi-python/python-basics-exercises).

 ### Dictionary

 A Python dictionary is an unordered collection organized by key-value pairs.
 A dictionary is very similar to a Javascript object.